usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 CSPs SHALL revoke the binding of authenticators promptly when an online identity ceases to exist (e.g., subscriber's death, discovery of a fraudulent subscriber), when requested by the subscriber, or when the CSP determines that the subscriber no longer meets its eligibility requirements.

 The CSP SHALL require subscribers to surrender or prove destruction of any physical authenticator containing certified attributes signed by the CSP as soon as practical after revocation or termination takes place.
-This is necessary to block the use of the authenticator's certified attributes in offline situations between between revocation/termination and expiration of the certification.
+This is necessary to block the use of the authenticator's certified attributes in offline situations between revocation/termination and expiration of the certification.

 Further requirements on the termination of PIV credentials are found in [[FIPS 201]](#FIPS201).